 - Bolivia – All bitcoin activity has been banned in Bolivia since 2014.
 In 2017, the country arrested what it called a group of “cryptocurrency promoters.”

 - Ecuador – Ecuador has banned bitcoin as well as other cryptocurrencies.
-This is interesting for two reasons: it’s one of fairly few countries to specifically include other cryptocurrencies in regulation (though most laws and regulations relating to bitcoin can be applied to altcoins); and the reason for the ban was that Ecuador sought to establish its own natural digital currency system.
+This is interesting for two reasons: it’s one of the fairly few countries to specifically include other cryptocurrencies in regulation (though most laws and regulations relating to bitcoin can be applied to altcoins), and the reason for the ban was that Ecuador sought to establish its own natural digital currency system.

 - Kyrgyzstan – The government of Kyrgyzstan made clear that bitcoin use would be considered a violation of state law in 2014.